RikaGoldberg/quartzv4/content/_index.md

 [[When are hierarchical structures good?]]

-## 💀 Personal Philosophy
+## Personal Philosophy
-Borrowing from the late Abraham Maslow and the living Scott Barry Kaufman,
+Borrowing from the late Abraham Maslow and the living Scott Barry Kaufman
 > Life isn’t a trek up a summit.
 It’s more like a vast ocean, full of new opportunities for meaning and discovery but also danger and uncertainty.
 In this choppy surf, a pyramid is of little use.
 What we really need is something more flexible and functional: a _sailboat_.

 ![Sailboat Metaphor](/images/Sailboat%20Metaphor.png)